CLID: Controlled-Length Image Descriptions with Limited Data: Related work

 {\bf Image captioning.} Image captioning is a core task in scene understanding.
-The most common approach in recent years is to combine a visual encoding model, which extracts visual features, with a language model that learns to generate text from both the visual features and the input text.
+The common approach in recent years combines a visual encoding model, which extracts visual features, with a language model that learns to generate text from both the visual features and the input text.
 The visual encoding model extracts global image features~\cite{donahue2015long,vinyals2015show}, patch features ~\cite{wang2017skeleton,xu2015show} or region features~\cite{anderson2018bottom,qin2019look}.
 Other image representation structures contain the visual features jointly with additional relevant information, such as scene graphs~\cite{nguyen2021defense,yang2019auto}.
-The language models also vary, where RNNs~\cite{lu2018neural,vinyals2015show} and transformers~\cite{cornia2020meshed,Herdade2019transforming,li2020oscar,zhang2021vinvl} are common choices.
-For more information, please refer to an excellent review of the field~\cite{stefanini2021show}.
+The language models also vary, where RNNs~\cite{lu2018neural,vinyals2015show} and transformers~\cite{cornia2020meshed,Herdade2019transforming,zhang2021vinvl} are common choices.

 {\bf Controllable image captioning (CIC).} This task takes captioning to the next level by adding constraints, which are usually user-defined.
 Such constraints may relate to caption linguistic style~\cite{alikhani2020clue,chen2018factual}, content~\cite{chen2020say,cornia2019show,kim2019dense,zhong2020comprehensive} or structure~\cite{chen2021human,deshpande2019fast}.
 Our work focuses on length control, also addressed in~\cite{deng2020length} and partially in~\cite{kastner2021imageability}.
 In~\cite{deng2020length} an interesting architecture, {\em LaBERT}, is proposed for the problem.
 This is a transformer-based captioning model.
 Its input consists of visual and word embeddings, where the word embedding also represents the caption length.
 The length is measured in {\em tokens} (sub-words), which appear in the BERT vocabulary~\cite{devlin-etal-2019-bert}.
 This model manages to control the length of captions up to $30$ tokens well, with a precision rate of above $90\%$.
 Such captions are $99.8\%$ of the training dataset.
 For longer lengths, which are the remaining $0.2\%$, the precision drops by 10-43\%.
 The work of~\cite{kastner2021imageability} aims to control both the image caption length and imageability (i.e., the clarity of the mental image).
 In the context of length, they use~\cite{deng2020length}.
 Our method addresses the limitation of long caption generation.